-The ANU Keyboard Institute represents a significant investment and research centre of the School of Music at the Australian National University.
-Inaugurated in 2005, the ANU Keyboard Institute is an impressive and unique collection of freshly-built copies of historical instruments as well as period instruments, both restored and unrestored.
-At 48 instruments, it is the largest public playable collection in the southern hemisphere.
-The Institute can be seen as a reflection of the standards of teaching, research, and performance goals within the School’s keyboard area.
+The ANU Keyboard Institute is a significant research centre of the School of Music at the Australian National University in Canberra.
+Established in 2005, the Institute is an impressive and unique collection of both period instruments and modern historical copies.
+With over 40 instruments, it is believed to be the largest accessible and playable collection in the southern hemisphere.
+Many of its instruments are important to Australia’s cultural heritage, and the Institute can be seen as a reflection of the standards of teaching, research, and performance goals within the School’s keyboard area.